 The EB-5 Visa program allots 10,000 visa numbers each year for immigrant investors and their accompanying family members.
 Of this allotment of visa numbers, 3,000 are reserved for immigrant investors who rely on the Regional Center Pilot Program.

-For the purpose of the EB-5 program, a Targeted Employment Area (TEA) allows $500,000 of investment rather than the regular $1,000,000 of investment which is usually required to get Residency.
+For the EB-5 program, a Targeted Employment Area (TEA) allows an investment of $900,000 rather than the regular investment of $1,000,000 which is usually required to get Residency.
 A TEA is an area of America that has experienced higher level of unemployment than the national average.

 No. Immigrant investors on the EB-5 visa program are not required to satisfy English language proficiency.

 The Immigrant investors can rely on any documentation demonstrating the funds were obtained lawfully, such as business records, salary and payroll records, tax records, investment portfolios, sale of assets such as real estate, inheritance, gift, loan and even certifications from the immigrant investors licensed accountants and any combination thereof.
 There is more than one way to successfully demonstrate the lawful source of the funds used to invest in the EB-5 project.
 We will work with immigrant investors and their representatives to address this issue to ensure proper documentation is submitted.